Rod Taylor: Later career

-In 1973, Taylor was cast in The Train Robbers alongside long time friend John Wayne and Ann-Margret.
-The film was a box office success.
+In 1973, Taylor was cast in The Train Robbers alongside long-time friend John Wayne and Ann-Margret.
+The film was a box-office success.
 Taylor also had some television roles: he starred in Bearcats!
 (1971) on CBS and in The Oregon Trail (1976) on NBC.
-He had a regular role in the short-lived spy drama series Masquerade (1983) and played one of the leads in the equally short-lived series, Outlaws (1986).
+He had a regular role in the short-lived spy drama series Masquerade (1983), and played one of the leads in the equally short-lived series, Outlaws (1986).
 From 1988 to 1990, Taylor appeared in the CBS drama series Falcon Crest as Frank Agretti, playing opposite Jane Wyman.
 In the mid-1990s, he appeared in several episodes of Murder, She Wrote and Walker, Texas Ranger.

 In 1993, he hosted the documentary Time Machine: The Journey Back.
-The special ended with a mini-sequel written by David Duncan, the screenwriter of the George Pal film.
+The special ended with a minisequel written by David Duncan, the screenwriter of the George Pal film.
 Taylor recreated his role as George, reuniting him with Filby (Alan Young).

 Taylor returned to Australia several times over the years to make films, playing a 1920s traveling showman in The Picture Show Man (1977) and a paid killer in On the Run (1983).
 In the black comedy Welcome to Woop Woop (1997), he played the foul-mouthed redneck Daddy-O.

-By the late 1990s, Taylor had moved into semi-retirement.
+By the late 1990s, Taylor had moved into semiretirement.
 In 2007, he appeared in the horror telemovie Kaw, which revisits the idea of marauding birds turning on their human tormentors.
-In this film, however, the cause of the disturbance was discovered by Taylor who plays the town doctor.
+In this film, however, the cause of the disturbance was discovered by Taylor, who plays the town doctor.
 He appeared in Quentin Tarantino's Inglourious Basterds in 2009, portraying Winston Churchill in a cameo.
-In 2017, a documentary on Taylor's life, "Pulling No Punches", was released and entered into the Beverly Hills Film Festival.
+In 2017, a documentary on Taylor's life, Pulling No Punches, was released and entered into the Beverly Hills Film Festival.

 Personal life

 His first wife was model Peggy Williams (1951–1954).
 They divorced after allegations of domestic violence.
 Taylor later claimed that they divorced because they felt they were too young to have a healthy marriage.
 Taylor dated and was briefly engaged to Swedish actress Anita Ekberg in the early 1960s.
 He dated model Pat Sheehan in the late 1960s.

-His second marriage was to model Mary Hilem (1963–1969).
-The couple had one daughter, now-retired CNN financial reporter Felicia Taylor (born 1964).
-Taylor bought a home in Palm Springs, California in 1967.
+His second marriage, to model Mary Hilem, lasted from 1963 until they divorced in 1969.
+The couple had one daughter, former CNN financial reporter Felicia Taylor (1964-2023).
+Taylor bought a home in Palm Springs, California, in 1967.

 He married his third wife, Carol Kikumura, in 1980.
 They had originally dated in the early 1960s when she was an extra on his TV series Hong Kong.
 The couple got back together in 1971 and dated for an additional nine years before marrying.

 Death

 Taylor died of a heart attack at his home, surrounded by his family, on 7 January 2015, in Beverly Hills, California, four days before his 85th birthday.
-He was survived by his wife, Carol, and his daughter Felicia.